Aliases for GABRA5 Gene

 GeneCards Summary for GABRA5 Gene

-GABRA5 (Gamma-Aminobutyric Acid (GABA) A Receptor, Alpha 5) is a Protein Coding gene.
-Diseases associated with GABRA5 include angelman syndrome and prader-willi syndrome.
-Among its related pathways are Akt Signaling and Apoptosis Pathway.
-GO annotations related to this gene include receptor activity and chloride channel activity.
-An important paralog of this gene is GABRA4.
+GABRA5 (Gamma-Aminobutyric Acid Type A Receptor Subunit Alpha5) is a Protein Coding gene.
+Diseases associated with GABRA5 include Developmental And Epileptic Encephalopathy 79 and Undetermined Early-Onset Epileptic Encephalopathy.
+Among its related pathways are GABA receptor activation and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity.
+An important paralog of this gene is GABRA2.